 - Learning to Use Topwater Lures

 Which lures to use is dependent on the species, water conditions, and other factors.
 The fish have to find the lure.
-The way lures attract fish are sight, sound, or vibration.
+The way lures attract fish is sight, sound, or vibration.
 Take into account the water clarity and depth and sight may be unable to attract a fish.

-The best option is to learn one or two types of lures.
+The best option is to one or two types of lures.
 Learn each lure to an expert skill level.
 Practice using a lure and find its best situations for success.
 Use the lure and get a feel for how it acts in the water.
 What action or movements make a fish strike.
 These actions vary among the different types of lures.

 Learning the Types of lures for Fishing

 Lures come in different types.
-Each has pros and cons in their use.
+Each has pros and cons in its use.
 There are lures for slow presentations and others for faster fishing techniques.
 As an angler, you need to know which lure is best for a situation.
 In other words, lures work in specific conditions.
 Use a lure in the wrong way or conditions.
 The chances of catching a fish are slim.

-Anglers need to learn the lures best for the species and water they fish.
+Anglers need the lures best for the species and water they fish.
 Fishing in lakes for largemouth uses soft plastics.
 In a river smallmouth fishing may be best with spinnerbaits or jerk baits.
 An individual angler needs to decide which lure to use.